sarthaksarthak9/DevSecOps-Project/README.md

 Prometheus is a powerful monitoring and alerting toolkit, and you'll use it to monitor your Kubernetes cluster.
 Additionally, you'll install the node exporter using Helm to collect metrics from your cluster nodes.

+### Install Node Exporter using Helm

+To begin monitoring your Kubernetes cluster, you'll install the Prometheus Node Exporter.
+This component allows you to collect system-level metrics from your cluster nodes.
+Here are the steps to install the Node Exporter using Helm:

+1. Add the Prometheus Community Helm repository:

+    ```bash
+    helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
+    ```

+2. Create a Kubernetes namespace for the Node Exporter:

+    ```bash
+    kubectl create namespace prometheus-node-exporter
+    ```

+3. Install the Node Exporter using Helm:

+    ```bash
+    helm install prometheus-node-exporter prometheus-community/prometheus-node-exporter --namespace prometheus-node-exporter
+    ```